AReallyGoodName/OfflineReverseGeocode/README.md

 Uses KD-Trees for extremely fast placename lookups

-Licensed under LGPL 2.1 with an exception to allow static linking of the unmodified publicly distributed version of the Library, see LICENSE_EXCEPTION for details
+Licensed under LGPL 2.1 with an exception intended for Android users to allow static linking of the unmodified publicly distributed version of the Library, see LICENSE_EXCEPTION for details

 A C# port by Necrolis is available at https://github.com/Necrolis/GeoSharp